Spectral clustering of Markov chain transition matrices with complex eigenvalues: Conclusion

 \section{Conclusion}

-Upon a separation of the real and imaginary parts of complex eigenvectors, cPCCA+ expands the original PCCA+ algorithm, and makes it applicable to large, non-reversible stochastic matrices, including circular transition matrices.
-Such matrices often occur in real-world applications, such as gene-regulatory networks.
-The algorithm is faster, but as accurate as the current state-of-the-art approach (e.g., the G-PCCA+ method).
-This makes cPCCA+ an efficient alternative to the G-PCCA+ algorithm in the Matlab programming language.
+The innovation in cPCCA+ lies in the transformation of the complex-valued eigenvectors into a real subspace.
+By doing so, we extend its application to non-reversible stochastic matrices, including circular transition matrices, which often occur in real-world applications such as gene-regulatory networks.
+Given its fast runtimes and accurate results, cPCCA+ is an efficient alternative to currently existing approaches in the Matlab programming language.

 \counterwithin{figure}{section}